-This concern is especially true for adolescents and young adults, whose developing brains are vulnerable to nicotine exposure, which can cause addiction and other harms (SN Online: 8/19/15).
+This concern is especially true for adolescents and young adults, whose developing brains are vulnerable to nicotine exposure, which can cause addiction and other harms (SN for Students: 8/19/15).
 E-cigarettes also can pose a variety of other health risks (SN: 3/5/16, p.
 16).

 Researchers analyzed 2016 data from the U.S. Centers for Disease Control and Prevention’s Behavioral Risk Factor Surveillance System.
 Among 261,541 nonsmokers, defined as having less than 100 cigarettes in a lifetime, 1.4 percent reported vaping.
 That corresponds to about 1.9 million sole e-cigarette users when extrapolated to the U.S. adult population in 2016.
 About 1.2 million of those users were young adults.